Samsung scion Lee won't appeal prison sentence for bribery - WTMJ

 Associated Press

-SEOUL, South Korea (AP) — Samsung scion Lee Jae-yong will not appeal a court ruling that sentenced him to two and a half years in prison for bribing South Korea’s then-president for business favors.
+SEOUL, South Korea (AP) — Samsung scion Lee Jae-yong and prosecutors have decided not to appeal a court ruling that convicted him for bribing South Korea’s former president for business favors, confirming a prison term of two and a half years for the country’s most influential corporate leader, according to lawyers and court officials on Monday.

-Lee’s lawyers informed reporters of the decision on Monday as prosecutors faced a deadline for filing an appeal to the Supreme Court, which would extend the legal saga over South Korea’s largest business group.
-They had sought a 9-year prison term for Lee, whose case highlighted often-corrupt ties between the country’s family-owned conglomerates and politicians.
+But Lee’s legal troubles aren’t over.
+He has been indicted separately on charges of stock price manipulation, breach of trust and auditing violations related to a 2015 merger between two Samsung affiliates.
+The deal helped strengthen Lee’s control over Samsung’s corporate empire.

 The bribery allegation involving Lee was a key crime in the 2016 corruption scandal that ousted Park Geun-hye from the presidency and sent her to prison.

-In a much-anticipated retrial of Lee last week, the Seoul High Court found him guilty of bribing Park and one of her close confidantes to win government support for a 2015 merger between two Samsung affiliates.
-The deal helped strengthen Lee’s control over Samsung’s corporate empire.
+In a much-anticipated retrial of Lee last week, the Seoul High Court found him guilty of bribing Park and one of her close confidantes to win government support for the contentious merger between Samsung C&T and Cheil Industries, which helped strengthen Lee’s control over Samsung’s business empire.

+The deal faced opposition from some shareholders who argued that it unfairly benefited the Lee family and only succeeded with the support of a state-controlled national pension fund, one of Samsung’s biggest investors.

 Lee had portrayed himself as a victim of presidential power abuse and his lawyers criticized the ruling.
-But after mulling his options, Lee decided to “humbly accept” the High Court’s decision, his lawyer Injae Lee said.
+But after mulling his options, Lee decided to “humbly accept” the High Court’s decision, his head attorney Injae Lee said.

-Samsung did not release a statement over Lee Jae-yong’s legal issues.
-Prosecutors as of Monday afternoon have not revealed whether they would appeal the High Court ruling, which was criticized by some activists as being too lenient.
+Prosecutors had sought a prison term of 9 years for Lee Jae-yong.
+In a statement released to the domestic media, they said the court was too lenient with Lee considering the severity of his crimes but they will not appeal because their biggest goal was to prove that the payments between Lee and Park were bribes.

 While never admitting to legal wrongdoing, Lee has expressed remorse over causing “public concern” over the corruption scandal and worked to improve Samsung’s public image.
 He declared that heredity transfers at Samsung would end, promising the management rights he inherited from his father wouldn’t pass to his children.
 He also said Samsung would stop suppressing employee attempts to organize unions, although labor activists have questioned his sincerity.

-It’s not immediately clear what his prison term would mean for Samsung businesswise.
-Samsung showed no specific signs of trouble the previous time Lee was in jail in 2017 and 2018, and prison terms have never really stopped corporate leaders from relaying their business decisions from behind bars.
+It’s not immediately clear what his prison term would mean for Samsung’s business.
+Samsung showed no specific signs of trouble when Lee was in jail in 2017 and 2018.
+Prison terms have never really stopped Korean corporate leaders from relaying their business decisions from behind bars.

 The Supreme Court earlier this month confirmed a 20-year prison sentence for Park for the Samsung case and other bribes and extortion while she was in office from 2013 to 2016.